-Koha Girls, we are the daughters of the late Mr. Clement Kemba Koha Sr. and Mrs. Ruth Mamai Phillips Koha natives of Liberia West Africa from Bolahun Lofa County.
+Koha Girls are the daughters of the late Mr. Clement Kemba Koha Sr. and Mrs. Ruth Mamai Phillips Koha, natives of Bolahun, Lofa County, Liberia, West Africa.
 Our Papa (dad) always called us his girls and encouraged us to "Be an asset, not a liability".
 That is why we chose to call this organization Koha Girls, Inc. "Be an asset, not a liability" to honor our dad and the values he instilled in us.

 Who We Are

 Koha Girls, Inc. is a 501(c)(3) tax-exempt public charity and Massachusetts nonprofit corporation, formed in February 2019.

 What We Do

 We provide programs focused on building self-esteem, self-care, education, and more...

 One-on-one conversations, workshops, seminars, webinars, retreats, and more tailored to individual or group need.